jclem/ex_break/README.md

 ExBreak is a circuit breaker implementation for Elixir.

-When making function calls that may fail, you may find that you want to stop making those calls for a period of time after an error threshold is hit.
+When making function calls (typically to an external service) that may fail, you may find that you want to stop making those calls for a period of time after an error threshold is hit.
 This package provides a way to do that.

 ```elixir
 defmodule GitHub do